You do not have to be good.

 It is a powerful thing to be heard on a body-to-body level, to experience someone be truly present as they witness your body be just as it is, moment by moment.
 In this context, a deep sense of safety can arise and change becomes possible.

-Committed to a non-doing, non-fixing attitude - which can feel quite counter-cultural if you haven’t experienced it before - my role is one of sensitive soundboard seeking the health in every body, supporting each one, in turn, to listen to and (get to) know itself (even better).
+Committed to a non-doing, non-fixing attitude - which can feel quite counter-cultural if you haven’t experienced it before - my role is one of sensitive soundboard seeking the health in every body, supporting each one, in turn, to listen to and get to know itself even better.
 In this way, innate forces of health that are already at play in our bodies are able manifest with greater clarity and potency: patterns of inertia ‘thaw’; parts of us that felt separate or absent reintegrate with the whole; grounded through presence, freed by equanimity, we can rest and heal.

 Changes in how we experience ourselves occur without overwhelm or drama and can deeply affect our lives for the better.
 All of this happens according to the unique intelligence, timing and creativity of every body, every person.